 Documents Not Available at UCSD Library

-the UCSD Library does not have documents for any call number that is not hyperlinked; we may, however, be able to help you obtain relevant documents from other sources
+- the UCSD Library does not have a comprehensive collection of documents; we may, however, be able to help you obtain relevant documents from other sources

-many federal government publications, especially older volumes, have been digitized and may be found in the HathiTrust digital library
+- many federal government publications, especially older volumes, have been digitized and may be found in the HathiTrust digital library and other sources.